Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: Gene expression mechanisms

-Translation occurs in the ribosome, where the mRNA serves as a code for a specific protein.
-Each set of three bases on the mRNA, called codons, codes for a specific anticodon carried by a transfer RNA (tRNA), each linked to a particular amino acid.
+Translation occurs in the ribosome, where mRNA serves as a code for a specific protein.
+Each set of three bases on the mRNA, called codons, encodes a specific anticodon carried by a transfer RNA (tRNA), each linked to a particular amino acid.
 The arrangement of nucleotides into codons is called the reading frame.
-With four bases and codons made of three bases each, there are 64 possible codons, enough to code for all necessary amino acids.
+With four bases to choose, and codons consisting of three bases each, there are $64$ possible codons, enough to encode all the necessary amino acids.
 Each codon corresponds to a particular amino acid; AUG is the start codon, initiating translation by coding for methionine, and there are three stop codons (UAG, UAA, UGA) that terminate translation.

 During translation, the small ribosomal subunit binds to the mRNA and an initiator tRNA, which adheres to the start codon.
 The large ribosomal subunit then joins to complete the translation initiation complex.
 The tRNA corresponding to the next codon enters the ribosome, carrying an amino acid that binds covalently to the methionine from the initiator tRNA.
 The first tRNA detaches and leaves the ribosome, which shifts to accommodate the next tRNA.
 This process continues along the mRNA, with tRNAs entering and exiting the ribosome according to the codons on the mRNA, and the polypeptide chain grows.
 When a stop codon is reached, the completed polypeptide is released, likely entering a cell organelle for folding and further modification \cite{alberts2002molecular}.